We’re all familiar with that feeling on a Monday morning, when your alarm wakes you up with a start and you realise the weekend’s over.

 - Put it in the plan.
 If you write out a plan on a Sunday for the week ahead, you’re far more likely to stick to a regime.
 The disappointment of missing a session which was on the plan will be enough to motivate you.

-So let’s put some of this into practice by committing to a workout on Monday.
-We have a great choice of RIDE and THREE classes throughout the day in Richmond and Oxford – come and join us!
+So let’s put some of this into practice by committing to a workout on Monday - book your space now!